Rat Terrier Dental Care – How To Do It Right

 - The Vet should be doing a bit of scraping below the gum line; this process is very important as it can prevent the dreaded periodontal disease

 - They might also do a bit of polishing.
-What this does, is that it helps keep dental disease at back since having smoother teeth can discourage bacteria from plaque from building up.
+What this does, is it helps keep dental disease at back since having smoother teeth can discourage bacteria from plaque from building up.

 - Quite often, during the “Full Dental” visit, most dogs are put under sedation to help with the discomfort and pain of having dental work performed in their mouth.